armolymp/hiring-fullstack-todo/README.md

-# 📝 MERN Stack Take-home Assignment – TODO App
+# 📝 Full Stack Take-home Assignment – TODO App

 ## 🧠 Objective

-This exercise is intended to evaluate your understanding of full-stack development using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+This exercise is intended to evaluate your understanding of full-stack development using your preferred stack.

 You’ll build a simple **TODO app** with basic task management functionality, covering both frontend and backend.